jmd-dk/concept/concept/docs/parameters/input_output.rst

                        }]

-                    Generate initial conditions where baryonic and cold dark matter particles are realized separately as individual components, each comprised of :math:`64^3` particles:
+                    Generate initial conditions where baryonic and cold dark matter particles are realised separately as individual components, each comprised of :math:`64^3` particles:

                     .. code-block:: python3